mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/rtc-troubleshooting.md

     netstat -tul | grep 9093

 In case of conflict with other service, you can change the port on the configuration page and restart the Balsamiq real-time service.

+Need more info on how to configure the RTC service?
+Please have a look at [this page](../rtcconfigs).